-- The entire suite of CiscoWorks LMS 2.6 products, including: - Resource Manager Essentials, which provides network management for Cisco ITP and RAN-O nodes. - CiscoView Element Manager, which provides dynamic status, monitoring, and configuration information for a broad range of Cisco internetworking products.
+- CiscoWorks LAN Management Solution (LMS) portal, which provides a suite of CiscoWorks products, including: - Resource Manager Essentials, which provides network management for Cisco ITP, RAN-O, and mSEF nodes. - CiscoView Element Manager, which provides dynamic status, monitoring, and configuration information for a broad range of Cisco internetworking products.

-You can launch the CiscoView Element Manager and the CiscoWorks Device Center directly from the topology map for quick drill-down network analysis.

-• The Cisco Transport Controller (CTC) on the Cisco Optical Networking System (ONS) 15454 for managing alarms and provisioning circuits on the SONET or SDH traffic cards.
+- CiscoView element manager and the CiscoWorks Device Center, which you can launch from the: - Main window when you right-click a node in the navigation tree. - Topology map for quick drill-down network analysis. - The Cisco Transport Controller (CTC) on the Cisco Optical Networking System (ONS) 15454 for managing alarms and provisioning circuits on the SONET or SDH traffic cards.
 You can launch the CTC from a right-click menu in the MWTM client.

-- Receives SNMP traps and generates Cisco MWTM-specific traps for forwarding to external SNMP-based network management applications such as Cisco Info Center or IBM Tivoli/NetCool. - Stores statistics in CSV format files for extracting performance and key performance indicators. - Processes northbound Cisco ITP and RAN-O events, inventory, and provisioning XML/SOAP APIs, allowing 3rd-party OSSs to programmatically manage:
+- Receives SNMP traps and generates Cisco MWTM-specific traps for forwarding to external SNMP-based network management applications such as Cisco Info Center or IBM Tivoli/NetCool. - Stores statistics in CSV format files for extracting performance and key performance indicators. - Provides northbound Cisco ITP, mSEF, and IPRAN events, inventory, and provisioning XML/SOAP APIs, allowing 3rd-party OSSs to programmatically manage: